badboysteee/Server-Ranks/README.md

 Server-Ranks
 ============

-A Minecraft Plugin For Bukkit Servers
+A Simple Lightweight Plugin For Minecraft Servers Where Listing Your Server Ranks With Prices Couldn't Be Eaiser